County employment numbers improve

 Henderson County had more people on the job in August than the previous month and a significant improvement in the unemployment rate Texas Workforce Commission reports said.

 The county rate slipped from 5.6% to 5% during the period.
-In August, the seasonally adjusted Texas unemployment rate was 5.9 percent, a decrease of 0.3 percentage points from July.
+In August, the seasonally adjusted Texas unemployment rate was 5.9%, a decrease of 0.3 percentage points from July.

 Texas has added a total of 681,000 jobs since August 2020.